Powerlifting is a unique sport because age is not a barrier for progress and entering a competition over the age of 50 is encouraged!

 Build or maintain a good level of fitness

-It’s important to have your muscles used to resistance exercise and have your heart be in good conditioning before taking strength building seriously.
-It will not only give you an advantage for when you do start but will also mitigate issues relating to your overall mobility and recoverability.
+Itโs important to have your muscles used to resistance exercise and have your heart in good conditioning before taking strength building seriously.
+It will not only give you an advantage when you do start; it also mitigates issues relating to mobility and recoverability.

 Try to spend anywhere from 6-12 weeks just building the habit of going to the gym and exercising with both cardio and weights.